-- (1) Represents fees for services rendered for the audit and reviews of our financial statements, including fees related to auditing work for our compliance with Section 404 of the Sarbanes-Oxley Act and auditing work related to our foreign subsidiary in 2015 and 2014.
-Audit fees also include fees for services associated with periodic reports and other documents filed with the SEC, such as fees related to our S-8 registration statements filed in each of 2015 and 2014, and an S-3 registration statement filed in 2014, including documents issued in connection with those filings such as consents. - (2) We did not engage Ernst & Young LLP or PricewaterhouseCoopers LLP to perform audit-related services for 2015 or 2014, respectively. - (3) Represents fees for preparation of federal, state and foreign income taxes and related schedules and calculations. - (4) Represents annual licensing fees for an accounting database subscription in 2015 and 2014.
+(1) Represents fees for services rendered for the audit and reviews of our financial statements, including fees related to auditing work for our compliance with Section 404 of the Sarbanes-Oxley Act.
+Audit fees also include fees for services associated with periodic reports and other documents filed with the SEC, such as fees related to our S-8 registration statements filed in each of 2018 and 2017, including documents issued in connection with those filings such as consents.

+(2) Represents fees for preparation of federal, state and foreign income taxes and related schedules and calculations